LiamBush5/nets-2130/README.md

 # LingoLoop

 LingoLoop is a unique, crowdsourced platform that captures and analyzes generational language trends through slang, utilizing both data collection and gamified engagement.
 This project aims to provide a comprehensive view of how language evolves across different age groups by collecting, moderating, and visualizing slang terms, their definitions, and contextual usage.
+See the end of this file for instructions on how to contribute!

 ## Data